A Souvenir of Germantown Issued during the 50th Anniversary Celebration of the Emancipation Proclamation At Philadelphia, Pa., September, 1913

 -

-the 50th anniversary of Abraham Lincoln's Emancipation Proclamation and functions as a visual celebration and a political statement about the progress of Germantown’s Black community in the early 20th century.
+It was published in 1913 to coincide with the 50th anniversary of Abraham Lincoln's Emancipation Proclamation and functions as a visual celebration and a political statement about the progress of Germantown’s Black community in the early 20th century.

 The booklet consists of captioned photography that highlight institutions, people, homes, churches, and businesses that made up Germantown’s thriving Black community in 1913.
 There is no narrative text—the images speak for themselves, conveying pride, dignity, and civic engagement.
 However, a 1984 article written by Louise Strawbridge, provides an “indepth” annotated version of much of the photographs in The Souvenir (Sorrentino and Rosen 2024).

 In its pages appeared figures like Dr. William Warrick, one of the earliest Black graduates of Penn’s medical school, and John S. Trower, a successful caterer and real estate investor.
 Churches like Janney Street Methodist Episcopal and Enon Tabernacle Baptist Church stood as architectural testaments to faith and community leadership.
-Baugh also highlighted the education of Black youth who attended the Joseph E. Hill School and the careful upkeep of homes, all evidence that Germantown’s Black citizens embodied the ideals of American progress while still being denied full societal access to its rewards.
+Baugh also highlighted the education of Black youth who attended the Joseph E. Hill School as well as the careful upkeep of homes, all evidence that Germantown’s Black citizens embodied the ideals of American progress while still being denied full societal access to its rewards.

 -